RezaSaadatyar/SSVEP-based-EEG-signal-processing/README.md

 - ***SSSEP***<br/>
 The SSSEP paradigm uses vibrotactile sensors to produce stimulation at distant frequencies, which are mounted on predetermined parts of the body.
 - ***SSVEP:***<br/>
 In SSVEP-based BCIs, visual stimuli are triggered at constant frequencies between 3.5 and 75 Hz.
 The best response for these stimulus are obtained for stimulation frequencies between 5 and 20 Hz.
 Focusing on a fickering stimulus generates an SSVEP with the same frequency as the target ficker.
 One of the most widely used BCI applications is speller recognition, since it transmits information at a higher rate compared to other paradigms.
+Since a SSVEP can transmit information at a high rate and require little training, it is widely used in numerous applications, like spellers, smart homes, games, robot control, and exoskeleton control

 In a biological visual system, the visual pathway starts with the retina and each unit has a corresponding function.